istresearch/scrapy-cluster/docs/topics/debugging.rst

     # crawler
     nosetests -v --with-coverage --cover-erase --cover-package=crawling/

+    # rest
+    nosetests -v --with-coverage --cover-erase --cover-package=../rest/

 This runs the individual component's offline tests.
-You can do this in the Kafka Monitor, Crawler, Redis Monitor, and the Utilities folders.
+You can do this in the Kafka Monitor, Crawler, Redis Monitor, Rest, and the Utilities folders.

 Online Testing
 ^^^^^^^^^^^^^^